mishaamir/mishaamir/README.md

 # Hey, I'm Misha Amir 👋

-### Aspiring Full Stack PHP Developer | Building Clean & Functional Web Applications
+### Full Stack PHP Developer | Building Clean & Functional Web Applications

 I'm a Software Engineering student with a passion for full stack web development.
 My journey started with frontend development — building responsive interfaces with HTML, CSS, and JavaScript — and expanded into backend development with PHP and MySQL.
 I enjoy every stage of the development process, from designing databases to crafting user-friendly interfaces.